 For agencies developing websites for clients, a staging site is often used to present the client with the final project for them to do final testing and eventual approval before a launch.

-The live environment - also called production environment - is the final stage and the website that a user will see.
+The live environment - also called the production environment - is the final stage and the website that a user will see.
 If the process of deploying and testing changes is good between your environments, then this version of your website should be without bugs or issues, so you can provide the end-user with a great digital experience.

 Staging environment vs testing environment?

 The main difference between a staging environment and a testing environment is the level of similarities to the live/production environment.
-In a staging environment everything is updated to the latest versions and everything should mirror the live site except for the changes that you just pushed from the development environment.
-This enables you to make sure that your new changes will not break anything unexpectedly once you deploy it to your live environment.
+In a staging environment, everything is updated to the latest versions and everything should mirror the live site except for the changes that you just pushed from the development environment.
+This enables you to make sure that your new changes will not break anything unexpectedly once you deploy them to your live environment.

-In a testing environment this is not necessarily the case, where the environment is less strict on everything having to be updated to match the live environment.
+In a testing environment, this is not necessarily the case, where the environment is less strict on everything having to be updated to match the live environment.
 Instead of fully testing everything, in a test environment you will be working on assumptions of how things work and instead focus on testing the specific code you are changing.
 The benefit of having a test environment is that you can test your changes faster, without having to fully replicate your live environment like you would on a staging site.

-In the above we did not include a testing environment, but in some cases this could be needed on top of the other environments.
+In the above, we did not include a testing environment, but in some cases, this could be needed on top of the other environments.
 You should never replace a staging environment with a test environment though, as they serve two different purposes in the deployment process.

 When do you need a staging environment?

-Everyone with a website can get a staging environment - and in an ideal world everyone would have one.
+Everyone with a website can get a staging environment - and in an ideal world, everyone would have one.
 By having a staging environment and taking advantage of effective deployment processes you get a long list of advantages.